 To help you visualize the Listing Protection feature, you can start by going to the Sellzone dashboard and clicking on the Listing Protection box.
 The button within that box says Secure Your Business.

-All you have to do is click on the Add Listing button to begin getting notifications about those listings, whether it's for your own product or a competitor's.
+All you have to do is click on the Add Listing button to get notifications about those listings, whether it's for your own product or a competitor's.

-The listing URL or ASIN is required in order to begin the analysis.
+They require the listing URL or ASIN in order to begin the analysis.
 Paste those details into the empty field.

 A click of the Add button runs the Listing Protection tool and places that product in the list below.